17-21 Jun 2024 Valenciennes (France)

 Diego Noja: Time dependent NLS equation on metric graphs: Standing waves and their stability

 The lectures are devoted to some topics about time dependent NLS equation on metric graphs.
-Contrary to the study of various kinds of variational problems, time dependent behavior, at least so far, is less indagated, and known only in a fragmentary way.
+Contrary to the study of various kinds of variational problems, time dependent behavior, at least so far, is less investigated, and known only in a fragmentary way.

 To begin with, I will introduce and discuss the well posedness of the Cauchy problem for NLS on metric graphs.